 Prints Expand and Bridge

 Print outfits are a great way to achieve the value contrast best for your coloring.
+Value contrast has to do with the difference between the lightest color/neutral and the darker color/neutral in your outfit.
 For example, the print outfit below has a high contrast with a dark navy background and burgundy with light white flowers.
 The medium value marine blue leaves in the print, brings the contrast to medium high, which works perfectly with my own personal coloring.

-It can get boring wearing only solids to achieve the value contrast best for your own coloring.
+Wearing only solids to achieve the value contrast best for your own coloring gets boring.
 Use prints in your outfits to create some variety while achieving your best value contrast.

 If your personal coloring includes more color than neutrals, you will look best in multiple colors in an outfit.
 A small print item close to the face can bring multiple colors in one item.
 That often feels more tame to women who prefer to wear only neutrals, but doing so will wash out the brightness of their eyes or hair color.